Back to Publications

 When you look at your current outside sales team, what are they actually doing every day?

 If you audit their calendars, you will find a common pattern.
-They are not walking active custom home jobsites or cold-calling framing contractors who just pulled permits.
+They are not walking active custom home jobsites or cold-calling custom home builders who just pulled permits.
 Instead, they are:

 • Driving back and forth to resolve delivery errors.